How Will I be Evaluated for SSD Benefits?

 Once the claimant has moved through the evaluation process, the SSA will issue a decision on whether to approve or deny the claim for benefits.

-If you have been denied benefits or need help compiling the necessary evidence to support your claim, contact the Phoenix, AZ Social Security Disability attorneys at Phillips Disability to schedule a free, no-obligation quote.
+If you have been denied benefits or need help compiling the necessary evidence to support your claim, contact the Phoenix, AZ Social Security Disability attorneys at Dayes Law Firm PC to schedule a free, no-obligation quote.

 Disability Determination Services